 Report of Regents Professional Practice Committee to The Board of Regents

-The Professional Practice Committee held its scheduled meeting on January 10, 2023.
-All members were present except Vice Chancellor Josephine Victoria Finn and Regent Catherine Collins, who were excused.
-Chancellor Lester W. Young, Jr., Regent Roger Tilles, Regent Kathleen M. Cashin, Regent Luis O. Reyes, Regent Shino Tanikawa, and Regent Roger P. Catania also attended the meeting, but did not vote on any action.
+The Professional Practice Committee held its scheduled meeting on January 9, 2024.
+All members were present except for Vice Chancellor Josephine Victoria Finn and Regent Catherine Collins, who were excused.
+Chancellor Lester W. Young, Regent Luis O. Reyes, Regent Roger Tilles, Regent Judith J. Chin, and Regent Shino Tanikawa also attended the meeting, but did not vote on any action.

-The Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 5 cases.
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 20 consent order applications and 11 surrender applications be granted.
+The Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in four cases.
+In addition, the Committee recommends, upon the recommendation of the Committee on the Professions, that 29 consent order applications and 17 surrender applications be granted, and further recommends that 1 summary suspension application be granted.

-These recommendations are made following the review of 36 cases involving five licensed practical nurses, five registered professional nurses, four certified public accountants, four licensed practical nurses who are also registered professional nurses, one architect, one architecture professional service corporation, one certified clinical laboratory technician who is also a clinical laboratory technologist, one landscape architect, one licensed clinical social worker, one licensed master social worker, one physical therapist, one registered professional nurse who is also certified as a nurse practitioner in Family Health, one registered professional nurse who is also certified as a nurse practitioner in Pediatrics, one veterinarian, and one veterinary medicine professional service corporation.
+These recommendations are made following the review of 51 cases involving seventeen registered professional nurses, nine licensed practical nurses, seven certified public accountants, two dentists, two veterinarians, one CPA professional service corporation, one dental hygienist, one licensed master social worker who is also a licensed clinical social worker, one licensed practical nurse who is also a registered professional nurse, one massage therapist, one pharmacy, one psychologist, one registered professional nurse who is also certified as a nurse practitioner in Adult Health, one veterinary technician who is also a veterinarian, and one veterinary technician.

-The Committee recommends that section 66.6 of the Regulations of the Commissioner of Education be repealed and a new section 66.6 of the Regulations of the Commissioner of Education be added, as submitted, effective January 10, 2023, as an emergency action, upon the finding by the Board of Regents that such action is necessary for the preservation of the public health and general welfare in order to implement the provisions of section 9 of Chapter 506 of the Laws of 2021, which became effective January 1, 2023.
+The Committee recommends that section 29.2 of the Rules of the Board of Regents be amended, as submitted, and subpart 79-21 of the Regulations of the Commissioner of Education be added, as submitted, effective January 21, 2024, as an emergency action, upon the finding by the Board of Regents that such action is necessary for the preservation of the public health and general welfare in order to timely implement the provisions of section 10 of Chapter 446 of the Laws of 2022, effective January 21, 2024, and to immediately clarify that clinical laboratory technology professions are subject to the general misconduct provisions for health professions.

 The motion passed unanimously.